Preparing Leaders, Impacting the World, Shaping the Future

 The Baylor School of Education is committed to excellence and in-depth preparation and hands-on learning for classroom teachers and other education professionals.

-- Six semesters of field work and yearlong internships for undergraduate teacher candidates provide faculty-guided field training that is second to none.
+- Up to six semesters of field work and yearlong internships for undergraduate teacher candidates provide faculty-guided field training that is second to none.

 - Caring faculty provide instruction based on cutting-edge research.